haron-murumba/airbnb-clone-project/README.md

  UI/UX Designer

 Designs the user interface and experience.
 They create wireframes, prototypes, and high-fidelity mockups, ensuring that the application is intuitive, accessible, and user-friendly.

+Technology Stack

+This project leverages a modern and scalable technology stack to ensure efficient development, performance, and maintainability.
+Django
+Purpose: A high-level Python web framework used to build secure and scalable web applications.
+In this project, Django is used to develop the backend and RESTful or GraphQL APIs.
+PostgreSQL
+Purpose: A powerful open-source relational database system.
+It is used for storing and managing structured data, such as user accounts, application content, and transactional records.
+GraphQL

+Purpose: A query language for APIs and a runtime for executing those queries.
+It allows clients to request exactly the data they need, reducing over-fetching and improving performance.
+ Django REST Framework (DRF)
+Purpose: A toolkit for building Web APIs in Django.
+It provides serialization, authentication, and view logic to expose backend functionality through RESTful endpoints.
+JWT (JSON Web Tokens)
+Purpose: Used for secure authentication.
+It ensures that users can log in and receive a token that allows them to access protected resources.
+Pytest

+Purpose: A testing framework used to write and run automated tests for the backend.
+It ensures the code works as expected and prevents bugs from being introduced.
+Docker
+Purpose: Used to containerize the application and its dependencies, making it easier to develop, test, and deploy consistently across environments.